freenas/freenas-docs/userguide/network.rst

 as each interface member inherits settings from the lagg.
 To configure at the interface level
 (:numref:`Figure %s <lagg_member_edit_fig>`)
-instead, repeat the configuration must for each interface within the lagg.
+instead, repeat the configuration for each interface within the lagg.